JD Admissions Frequently Asked Questions

 Duke's Certificate in Paralegal Studies is offered through Duke Continuing Studies, not through the Law School. » More information

-When you submit your application through the LSAC e-app service, you may upload supplemental materials along with your personal statement and resume.
-If there is anything you want us to consider that will not be obvious from the rest of your application (an explanation of time off from school, your grade trends, etc.) you may submit an addendum with this information.
-After you have submitted your application, you may provide updates and additional material by e-mail (firstname.lastname@example.org) and we will add them to your file.
+When you submit your application through the LSAC e-app service, you may upload supplemental materials along with your resume, personal statement, and essays.
+If there is anything you want us to consider that will not be obvious from the rest of your application (an explanation of time off from school, your grade trends, etc.) you may also submit an addendum to include this information.
+After you have submitted your application, you may provide updates and additional material by e-mail (email@example.com) and we will add them to your file.

 If you apply by our February 15 deadline, you should receive a decision by the end of April.
 Beyond that, it's hard to give a specific estimate.
 We use a rolling admissions process, reviewing applications as they are received and sending decisions when we have made them (rather than waiting until one notification date as many colleges do).
 We encourage early applications, and some of these applicants may receive early decisions.
 However, it takes us some time to get a full sense of the applicant pool each year, and some early applications may be reviewed once and held for further consideration later in the cycle.